FrancesCoronel/personal-website-v3/_pages/stories.md

 ## Liar, Liar

 A video showing different clips throughout history of people lying in real life (e.g. Bill Cosby, Richard Nixon, Bill Clinton, etc).

+---

+Rosi’s Story
+I just had an epiphany.

+Standing in the room of my sister, as I canter towards the multitude of desks sparsely coordinated on the edge of her room, I experience this epiphany.

+Classical music lulls the brief silence I had coming rom the stairs like an enchanting, mysterious lullaby.

+I flick the light switch and there lay the wondrous beast dosing in her slumber.

+That was a joke.
+I would never call my sister a beast, I only say that to amuse you and to amuse myself.

+Ha.

+As I was saying, she lay there for what it seemed a full minute until her eyes dilated and squinted at the haze of light that casted upon her room.

+Beautiful, awakening, and alive.

+She’s human, she’s not mecha.
+She’s always had a great idea of this technology spread around the walls of her room.

+In fact, she has the most embellished room of the house, layered with posters and printouts that she had collected from online.

+I’ve come to realize that my sister is very fond of collecting old things that the members of my family have lost respect for.